kainstar/vite-plugin-i18next-loader/README.md

 ## Credit

-This was forked from [alienfast/vite-plugin-i18next-loader](https://github.com/alienfast/vite-plugin-i18next-loader), simplified and add better vite HMR support.
+This was forked from [alienfast/vite-plugin-i18next-loader](https://github.com/alienfast/vite-plugin-i18next-loader), simplified options and better vite HMR support.
 Thanks to the original authors and contributors.

 ## Install